hzhangse/docker-openvpn-kube-for-mac/README.md

-# OpenVPN for Docker for Mac
+# Customized OpenVPN for Docker for Mac

 OpenVPN server in a Docker container complete with an EasyRSA PKI CA.
+This docker is creating a VPN network between Docker For Mac containers and the host mac itself.
+It allows you to communicate directly to services running as docker containers running on IPs 172.17.0.0/16.

 ## Quick Start